chiefsan/deCiPher/README.md

 # deCiPher

-_deCiPher_ is a package for deciphering machine learning problems.
+_deCiPher_ is a package for deciphering programming problems.

 ## Install